jube-home/www.jube.io/_pages/guidance.md

 This [document](https://jube.io/JubeAMLMonitoringComplianceGuidance.pdf) provides a comprehensive framework for monitoring compliance with Anti-Money Laundering (AML) regulations using Jube, an open-source fraud prevention and transaction monitoring tool.
-The framework aligns with guidance from the Financial Action Task Force (FATF) and the Wolfsberg Principles, focusing on transaction monitoring and risk-based approaches to AML compliance.
+The guidance aligns with guidance from the Financial Action Task Force (FATF) and the Wolfsberg Principles, focusing on transaction monitoring and risk-based approaches to AML compliance.

+Jube facilitates the execution of the AML compliance guidance, making it the most relevant tool to highlight its features, ensuring an assured compliance outcome.
+By leveraging its advanced capabilities, Jube enables financial institutions to effectively monitor transactions, detect anomalies, and adhere to regulatory requirements, thereby enhancing overall compliance efforts.

 ## Core Principles of AML Monitoring